-We choose three different scenarios to test our real-time AI testbed.
-Scenario 1 is the indoor scenario in Fig. \ref{scenario} (a), where the transmitter is four meters away from the receiver in the same room with obstacles, windows, and walls around.
-Scenario 2 is the outdoor scenario in Fig. \ref{scenario} (b) where the transmitter is at a distance of five meters on a straight road surrounded by several trees.
-In Scenario 3 as shown in Fig. \ref{scenario} (c), the transmitter is deployed indoor while the AI receiver is deployed outside the building.
-These three scenarios are relatively simple due to limited transmission distance, reflectors, and scatters, and that the corresponding real channels are similar to the EXP channel model.
-Therefore, we train the FC-DNN and ComNet receiver offline under the EXP channel model to perform the OTA test, under high SNR and low SNR, respectively, by changing antenna gain of the testbed.
+As shown in Fig. \ref{scenario}, three different scenarios are chosen to test our real-time AI testbed. \begin{itemize} \item {Scenario 1 is the indoor scenario in Fig. \ref{scenario}(a), where the transmitter and the receiver are in the same room with obstacles, windows, and walls around; the distance between the transmitter and the receiver is 4 m.} \item Scenario 2 is the outdoor scenario in Fig. \ref{scenario}(b), where the transmitter is at a distance of 5 m on a straight road surrounded by several trees. \item In Scenario 3, as shown in Fig. \ref{scenario}(c), the transmitter is deployed indoors while the AI receiver is deployed outside the building. \end{itemize}

+The practical channels can be regarded as the EXP channel model because of the limited transmission distance, reflectors, and scatters of the three scenarios.
+Therefore, the EXP channel model is applied to train the FC-DNN, ComNet, and SwitchNet receivers offline and conduct the OTA test under high and low SNR by changing the antenna gain of the testbed.